AuthAnkit/AuthAnkit/README.md

 ---

-⭐ *"Focused on becoming a top backend engineer — building, scaling, and solving real problems."*
+⭐ *"Focused on becoming a strong backend engineer — building scalable systems and solving real-world problems."*